 Diabetes shouldn’t stop your child enjoying school, and having the same experiences as any other child.
 It’s important that schools and parents work together to make sure that children with diabetes are getting the care they need and deserve.

-We also know that a lot of families and schools need help to understand what diabetes means in a school environment, and that’s where we come in.
+We know that a lot of families and schools need help to understand what diabetes means in a school environment.
+Here's some useful information to help, including a helpful good practice checklist.

 Medical condition policies across the UK